Last updated: May 3, 2026

 - How it helps: it lowers the taxable value before the bill is calculated.
 Unlike the Circuit Breaker, it does not create a deferred-tax lien.

 This is usually the simplest statewide option for a low-income senior who plans to stay in the home.
-Under state law, once approved you usually do not reapply unless the property or your eligibility changes.
+Once approved, you usually do not reapply unless the property or your eligibility changes.

 Property Tax Homestead Circuit Breaker